H3llKa1ser/B00t2R00t/Privilege Escalation/Linux/APT manager and malicious repository.md

 # APT manager and malicious repository

-## Requirements: Possibly a crontab that runs apt as root or the user can run apt/apt-get runs as root with sudo
+## Requirements: Possibly a crontab that runs apt as root or the user can run apt/apt-get runs as root with sudo.
+World-writeable /etc/apt/apt.conf.d

 ### Steps: